Wildix/Alert-call/README.md

 ##Before starting our first alert call we need to create the phonebook indicated above: callOutPb

-Three numbers  will be called for each contact: Extension, Work, Mobile
+Three numbers  will be called for each contact: Work, Mobile, Home

 The pin must be stored in the field "Document Number"